 - Passed NACE TM0185 (autoclave 1000psi, 100°C, H2S + CO2 + Salt Brine)

 This process can be applied on complex parts with unorthodox geometries or areas beyond line of sight and will maintain uniform growth.
 Consider this coating for:

 - Frac Components (Landing Nipples, Slick Joints, Seat Nipples)

 Some examples of other applications include the service life of boronizing grinding disks for commercial coffee roasting plants is five times as great as that of non-boronized disks.
 Chain links for conveyor equipment in silo towers are forged parts.
 Complete transport chains are currently being tested in boronized form.
 The results for abrasion and for corrosion are much better than those for non-boronized chains.
 Casting tubes in continuous casting equipment for zinc, last more than 15 times longer when boronized.
 Good results have been achieved by a construction that facilitates boronizing.
 Boronizing effectively protects balls for ball valves against abrasive wear.
 These types of boronized valves are used in equipment for transporting gases or liquids with a high solid-abrasive content, such as in off-gas scrubbing and in the petroleum industry.

 Silver Fox has the capability of boronizing parts up to 6’ in length with various diameters and offers two versions of this process.

 On account of their outstanding abrasion resistance, boride layers are used to reduce abrasive and adhesive wear.
-Boronizing is most frequently adopted for steels and nickel alloys.
+Boronizing is the most frequently adopted abrasion-resistant coating for steels and nickel alloys.
 Attainable layer thicknesses vary according to material and application.
 There are a large number of possible applications for boronizing in mechanical, equipment and apparatus engineering.